 - Higher enquiry generation: Large dealers typically have call centres connecting with potential customers and following up with existing customers.
 These call centres provide a wider network coverage and better customer reach across platforms.
 This helps large dealers generate more leads and, in turn, higher sales.
 These initiatives were especially helpful during the pandemic when most dealerships were closed, limiting walk-in enquiry generation. - Value-added services: Over and above the normal services and accessories, dealers, especially the large ones, provide value-added services to their customers.
 These include services like interior/ exterior anti-rust treatment, body beautification, exterior paint polish treatment, vinyl floor mat fixing, and fabric cleaning, which generate additional revenue for the dealers.
-These are high-margin services and contribute significantly to dealer profits. - Multiple brand dealerships at single location: Large dealers also benefit from opening multiple brand dealerships (across brands, across vehicle segments mass market/ premium / luxury PV/ CV) at a single location.
+These are high-margin services and contribute significantly to dealer profits. - Multiple brand dealerships at single location: Large dealers also benefit from opening multiple brand dealerships (across brands, across vehicle segments - mass market/ premium / luxury PV/ CV) at a single location.
 Sharing of infrastructure, parking space and workshop brings in additional cost efficiencies, bringing the overall costs down. - Others: Large dealers also benefit from centralisation of their services as well as better utilisation of their shared services like call centres, IT backend services, HR and admin.
+Better IT infrastructure is expected to provide an edge to large dealers.
+Although, share of online sales in the overall domestic vehicle sales is currently insignificant (<5%) for passenger vehicles as well as commercial vehicles segments.